 Traveling with instruments can be a grueling task, especially when dealing with instruments such as tubas, cellos or anything exceeding 62 linear inches and 50 pounds.
 When planning a tour, the ensemble director has to consider oversized instrument fees, whether they’ll be accepted by the airlines, and so on.
 But it really doesn’t have to be this way, especially when you travel with us at Encore Tours!
 We can come up with ways that will make this much easier for you.

-So if you have concerns about traveling with your instruments, just contact an Encore Tour consultant.
+If you still have concerns about traveling with your instruments, please contact an Encore Tour consultant.
 We will make it a smooth process so you won’t have to fret at the airport!